 With all of that information, anomalies may be detected more easily.
 The most excellent part is that you don’t have to ask people for additional authentication procedures because the correct technologies allow you to do so quickly.

-This practice works because the cardholder is unaware of the data augmentation, which reduces risk without impeding the appropriate consumers too much.
+This approach is effective because it operates silently in the background, enabling fraud prevention teams to assess risk without introducing additional friction for legitimate users.
 Data enrichment is a significant task, and the most crucial part is finding new, relevant datasets that are both fresh and open source.
 One way to achieve this is to link an email address to the user’s associated social media profiles, which should be done following GDPR standards.

 Credit information must still be protected even if they aren’t in front of you at the time.
 According to PCI Data Security Standard (PCI DSS), this is the case, and it is primarily intended to safeguard every merchant from future CNP fraud efforts (and card-present too).

-Online security solutions like SSL should be used whenever sensitive information like credit card numbers or social security numbers are collected on a website.
+Websites should implement HTTPS with TLS encryption to protect sensitive data such as payment credentials, personal identifiers, and login information.
 In addition, you should encrypt all of your data, whether it’s being transferred between clients and your website or between your employees.

-This practice works because encrypted and protected data is less likely to come into the hands of criminals, which minimizes overall fraud.
-Managing backups and configuring protection software and hardware can be pricey owing to fast expansion.
+This practice works because encrypted and protected data is less likely to come into the hands of criminals, which minimises the risk of online payment fraud.
+Managing cloud-based security infrastructure, continuous monitoring, and incident response can be costly, especially for rapidly scaling businesses.
 It’s the most frequently stated issue among industry insiders and consultants.

 Solutions for Card Not Present Fraud